lromeraj/isbd-emu/README.md

 ## MO message sample

-If you want to manually send a simple MO message for testing purposes, here you have an example on how to do that.
+If you want to manually send a simple _MO_ message for testing purposes, here you have an example on how to do that:
 1. First make sure you have `socat`, `960x` and `gss` programs currently running.
 2. Open serial monitor using `minicom`:
     ``` bash